Huna (New Age)

-Huna (Hawaiian for "secret") is the word adopted by the New Age author Max Freedom Long (1890–1971) in 1936 to describe his theory of metaphysics.
-Long cited what he believed to be the spiritual practices of the ancient Hawaiian kahunas (priests) as inspiration; however, contemporary scholars consider the system to be his invention designed through a mixture of a variety of spiritual practices from various cultures, with roots in New Thought and Theosophy rather than in traditional Hawaiian beliefs.
+Huna (Hawaiian for "secret") is a new religious movement by the New Age practitioner Max Freedom Long (1890–1971), founded in 1936, professing to be inspired from the spiritual practices of the ancient Hawaiian kahunas (priests), and includes his metaphysical principles.
+However, contemporary scholars consider the Huna as a blend of spiritual practices from various cultures, with roots in New Thought and Theosophy rather than in traditional Hawaiian beliefs.

+Long claimed that he had rediscovered some ancient spiritual principle, not just about Hawaiian religion, but one that linked back to ancient Indian and Egyptian religions.
+Huna emphasizes practical living and harmony with three levels of consciousness or selves, a low, middle, and higher self, which were supposedly recognized by ancient kahunas.

+Long had been interested in the spiritual secrets of Hawaiian religion, but he left Hawaii in 1931 without much success.
+In 1934, he felt a breakthrough, a revelation of secrets encoded in the Hawaiian language, and called the religious system he developed from this revelation Huna (the Hawaiian word for secret) and wrote his first book in 1936 to chronicle his beliefs.

+In 1945, Long founded Huna Research, and in 1953, published The Secret Science at Work as a Huna textbook, and in 1965 The Huna Codes in Religions, examining parallels between his system and religions such as Hinduism, Buddhism and Christianity.

 History

 Max Freedom Long went to Hawaii in 1917 to work as an elementary school teacher.
 He became interested in the religious beliefs and practices of the ancient kahunas and modern practitioners of traditional, indigenous Hawaiian religion, but none of the ceremonial people talked to him so he was unable to penetrate to the inner workings of this religion.
 In the Hawaiian language, the term kahuna is used for any expert.
 Kahuna include experts in diagnosing illness, herbal medicine, canoe building, temple building, wood carving, star-gazing, agriculture, and others.

 Long left Hawaii in 1931, convinced that he would never learn these secrets.
 In 1934, he woke with a revelation that the secrets were encoded into the Hawaiian language itself.
 He called the religious system he developed from this revelation Huna (the Hawaiian word for secret) and wrote his first book in 1936 to chronicle his beliefs.

 In 1945, Long founded Huna Research.
 In 1953, he published The Secret Science at Work as a Huna textbook, and in 1965 The Huna Codes in Religions, examining parallels between his invented system and religions such as Hinduism, Buddhism and Christianity.